Creating an effective homepage is simple: Use these 7 elements and… that’s it!

 You use a red font on an orange background.

 You put all possible crap in never-ending paragraphs in the main section of your homepage and refuse to tell people what it is that you do unless they scroll for 5 miles and use a magnifying glass to read the fine print in the footer.

 And then you wonder why your website isn’t getting you any clients!

 This changes now.

 You only need these 7 elements to create an effective homepage – a homepage that makes a good impression on your prospects, keeps them longer on your website and helps them to convert.

 Element #1.
 Call to Action

 Decide on one main thing you’d like people who visit your homepage do.
-Create a visually prominent button they can’t possibly miss.
+Add a visually prominent button to your header section above the fold.

 Call to action examples: